BYU-Idaho values suggestions and ideas that can improve the university.

 Use our Feedback Form to let us know what you think.

-A French test worth 12 credits will be given in Smith 431 on Saturday, November 2, from 9:00 a.m. to 12:00 noon.
+A French test worth 12 credits will be given in Smith 431 on Saturday, March 8, from 9:00 a.m. to 12:00 noon.
 Returned missionaries and non-natives who have had non-academic experience with the language can take the test.
 The test can be taken only once.
+These exams are not for students whose native language is French.

 Grades: You earn letter grades for French 101, 102, 201 (12 credits of written exam).
 You can accept or refuse any grade.
 A grade of C or better can be accepted as a letter grade, converted to Pass or rejected.
 Pass grades give credit for the class, but do not change your GPA